gbtec-ext-alejandropena/archetype-webservice-client-alfresco/README.md

-#### 3 - Generar la estructura del proyecto
+#### 3 - Generate the project structure

     $ mvn archetype:generate

-Listará los arquetipos disponibles, al final de la lista aparecerán los arquetipos locales.
-Debe seleccionarse:
+It will list the available archetypes, the local archetypes will appear.
+It must be selected:

     - com.ingapl.archetype:webservice (Ingapl Archetype - Servicio Web)

-Se indican los parametros solicitados (groupId, artifactId, version) y la estructura se generará automáticamente.
+The requested parameters should be indicated (groupId, artifactId, version) and the structure will be generated automatically.

-#### 3 - Dar de alta en jenkins y sonar
+#### 3 - Register in jenkins and sonar
-El proyecto viene preparado para ser dado de alta en ambas aplicaciones.
-El fichero de configuración `sonar.properties` se genera en `[aplicacion]/target/sonar/sonar.properties`.

-En jenkins debe configurarse el SonarQube Scanner con dicha ruta:
+The project is ready to be registered in both applications.
+The `sonar.properties` configuration file is generated in` [application]/target/sonar/sonar.properties`.

+In jenkins the SonarQube Scanner must be configured with this route:

 `Path to project properties = target\sonar\sonar.properties`

-También debe configurarse el project key resultante en
+The resulting project key must also be configured in:

-`Acciones para ejecutar después - Quality Gates.`
+`Actions to execute after - Quality Gates.`

-De esta forma si sonar detecta errores graves, jenkins lo notificará a los correos configurados.
+This way if sonar detects serious errors, jenkins will notify you to the configured emails.

-## Estructura generada
+## Generated structure
-La estructura de proyecto que se generará está compuesta por dos módulos diferenciados, el que hace referencia a alfresco, y el relacionado con el servicio web.
+The project structure that will be generated is composed of two different modules, one that refers to alfresco, and another related to the web service.

 	.
 	|-- alfresco